nubbsterr/ELK-SIEM-Setup/README.md

 Save the file and exit our text editor.
 Our next step is to literally create a PKI (Public Key Infrastructure) for ourselves.
 To do so, we will need keys and certificates, and of course, a certificate authority, which we will make using Elasticsearch's utilities.

 # Creating the CA and Generating Certificates
 Navigate to `/usr/share/elasticsearch` and run the following: `bin/elasticsearch-certutil ca --pem`.
 Elasticsearch-certutil will aid use with creating basic [X.509](https://www.techtarget.com/searchsecurity/definition/X509-certificate) certificates as well as signing them.
-The `ca --pem` bit will 1) Create a new CA and 2) Create the CA certificate and private key in PEM format, as the command output will say. <strong>Leave the option for the output file blank; simply click Enter and continue.</strong>
+The `ca --pem` bit will
+1) Create a new CA
+2) Create the CA certificate and private key in PEM format, as the command output will say.
 ![Running the command and seeing the output!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-certutil-success.png)

 Awesome sauce.
 We now have a zip file of our our CA certificate and private key.
 Unzip the zip folder with `sudo unzip ./elastic-stack-ca.zip`.
 You should have a `ca/` directory with a certificate file and private key.
 Our next step is to generate the certificate to sign for each of our instances.